eighty20results/e20r-sequences/README.txt

 == TODO ==
 1. Add support for admin selected definition of when "Day 1" of content drip starts (i.e. "Immediately", "at midnight the date following the membership start", etc)
+2. Decide how and where to utilize the user notification reset
+3. Remove existing select2.js file from source tree

 == Known Issues ==

 DEBUG
- Currently disabled.
-To enable set PMPRO_SEQUENCE_DEBUG to 'true' in pmpro-sequences.php.
- A fair bit (understatement) of data which will get dumped into debug/sequence_debug_log-[date].txt (located the under the plugin directory).
+ To enable logging for this plugin, set WP_DEBUG to 'true' in wp-config.php A fair bit (understatement) of data which will get dumped into debug/sequence_debug_log-[date].txt (located the under the plugin directory).